Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, Mark, I appreciate the call.

-We gotta take another time out, my friends time rolls on faster than anywhere else here on the EIB network.
+My friends, time rolls on faster than anywhere else here on the EIB network.

-Starting to talk about what we need, who we need, what kind of person we need to be the next president of the United States?
+Starting to talk about what we need, who we need, what kind of person we need to be the next president of the United States.

-There's only one qualification That interests me, folks.
+There's only one qualification that interests me, folks.

 It's the only chance we have to restore this country.